 - b.
-Install two rack screws 3/4 of the way into the empty rack frame below the height determined in step a, above (leave a 1/8" gap).
+Install two rack screws into the empty rack frame below the height determined in step a, above.
 These screws will be used to support the weight of the chassis when it is moved into the rack frame.
 See Figure 2-3, Section A. - c.
 With two persons, pick the chassis up from the shipping carton at the left and right side frames. - d.
 Move the chassis to the 19" rack frame and carefully slide it into the rack frame, hooking the flange of the chassis above the rack screws installed in step b., above.
 See Figure 2-3, Section B.